Angela Ivory stands relaxed, Broad Street, Cookeville, TN, August 11, 2006

 “I went out there scared,” she said.

 To understand her apprehension, you’d have to know what happened in the December preceding that January race.
-As she closed on her target, two bogies reared up: her hardest marathon, and her first DNF, the term runners use for “did not finish.”
+As she closed on her target, two bogies reared up: her hardest marathon, and her first DNF.

 The Kiawah Island Marathon, in South Carolina, was her hardest, despite its flat course.
 It turned into a seven-hour trudge.
-She had tendonitis of the iliotibial band, more commonly called the IT band, and had to walk most of the way.
+She had tendonitis of the IT band and had to walk most of the way.
 That race was her forty-seventh marathon of the year.

 “Yeah, I missed a couple of weekends, but there were four weekends I ran doubles.”